MischaPanch/cloudflow/README.md

 ### In Detail

-There are two essentially different ways to create CloudFlow CI/CD projects.
+There are two essentially different ways to manage CloudFlow CI/CD projects.

 #### Use CloudFlow pipelines for your projects